apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 5. spark-shell client-mode in-cluster
 6. spark-shell client-mode out-cluster

+*Please note the spark-shell is a special of spark-submit where the class to run is `org.apache.spark.deploy.k8s.submit.Client` and is only supported in `client-mode` as it receives commands and gives results via the end-user console - We want to be sure that this `spark-shell` end-user command is fully operational, this is why we identify those last 2 cases*

 The support functions we want to cover are.

 + Full support of Spark stack (core, sql, ml, streamin...)
 + Ability to make external jars and files available in Driver and Executors.
 + Access to secured Hadoop from Driver and Executor.
 + Ability to hook to mount and configure other behavior (think to connecting to an Etcd cluster).

+We don't consider or test here the Python and R behavior (only pure Scala is considered).

 We want to achieve these with the minimal impact on the non-kubernetes Spark modules.